Justincisive/Aussienomics/content/posts/ghost-oracle-free.md

       }
     }
   },
 ```

 Then simply restart Ghost:

 `ghost restart`

 ...aaaand you're done, congrats!
-If you want to optimise ghost even further, below are some additional steps.
+If you want to optimise Ghost even further, read on 👇

 ## Step 7: Optimise Ghost
-Navigate to your ghost folder and create a file that will run every five hours to clear up RAM:
+Navigate to your ghost folder and create a file that will run every five hours to reduce the risk of running out of memory:

 `cd /var/www/yourdomain`